 In recent years, Canada has been a net exporter of electricity to the United States.
-In 2011, export sales to the United States amounted to 51.4 billion kilowatt hours, which is less than 10 per cent of total Canadian electricity generation.
-Import purchases from the United States amounted to about 14.4 billion kilowatt hours.
-Revenues from exports totalled $2 billion in 2011, while imports totalled $0.4 billion.
+In 2014, export sales to the United States amounted to 58.4 terawatt hours, which is less than 10 per cent of total Canadian electricity generation.
+Revenues from exports totalled $2.9 billion in 2014, while imports totalled $0.6 billion.

 Exports and Imports of Electricity (in terawatt hours)